fac/automation-challenge/README.md

 ### Windows

   1. Install Ruby using the Windows Ruby Installer: [http://rubyinstaller.org/](http://rubyinstaller.org/).
-Grab v2.6.1 for your specific architecture, including the Devkit.
+Grab v2.6.1+ for your specific architecture, including the Devkit.
   1. During the install choose to include all packages.
 Install in a directory that does not contain spaces in its path (such as `C:\Ruby`, but not `C:\Program Files\Ruby`).
 Enable the option to run `ridk install` during the final step.
 Press [Enter] in the command prompt.
   1. Open your command prompt and run: `ridk enable`.
   1. Then run `gem install bundler`.
-  1. Navigate to the location of this project in your terminal and run `bundle install`.
+  1. Navigate to the location of this project in the command prompt and run `bundle install`.

 ### Webdriver